WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ## Introduction to continuation-based stack switching

-We informally demonstrate the proposed stack switching mechanisms using two examples.
-They showcase how generators and a task scheduler can be implemented using our proposal.
-For the sake of exposition, both examples are kept minimal, but could be extended to real-world programs.
-The two examples demonstrate asymmetric and symmetric stack switching, respectively.
+We illustrate the proposed stack-switching mechanism using two
+examples: generators and task scheduling.
+The generators example uses asymmetric stack switching and the task scheduling example uses symmetric stack switching.

 ### Generators

-This example shows a generator-consumer pattern.
-Both sides are represented by the functions `$generator` and `$consumer`, running on two different stacks.
-Execution then switches back and forth between both stacks, passing generated values along.
+The first example illustrates a generator-consumer pattern.
+Execution switches back and forth between a generator and a consumer execution stack.
+Whenever execution switches from the generator to the consumer the generator also passes a value to the consumer.

-Our proposal reuses *tags* from the exception handling proposal.
-We define the following tag `$gen` to coordinate between `$generator` and `$consumer`.
+The stack-switching proposal reuses *tags* from the exception handling proposal.
+The following tag is used to coordinate between the generator and the consumer.

 ```wat
 (tag $gen (param i32))
 ```

-Tag definitions serve two purposes in our proposal, somewhat resembling their use in exception handling:
-1. In order to switch execution to `$consumer`, the `$generator` suspends itself, which requires providing a tag.
-In our example, the overall instruction for suspension then becomes `suspend $gen`.
-The tag is used at runtime to determine where to continue execution, by identifying the active *suspend handler* for that tag.
-In our example, this will be inside the function
+To switch execution to the consumer, the generator must suspend execution.
+The suspend instruction takes a tag, here `$gen`.
+The tag is used at runtime to determine how to continue execution, by identifying the active *suspend handler* for that tag.
+In our example, this handler will be provided by the consumer.

- `$consumer`.
-Conceptually, tags act as *delimeters*.
-2. As seen above, tags can have parameter types.
-They reflect what values are passed from the suspend site to the corresponding handler (i.e., where execution continues).
-In our example, the tag's single `i32` parameter value corresponds to the value created by the generator and passed to the consumer.
+Much like with exceptions parameter types specify the types of values passed from the suspend site to the corresponding handler.
+In our example, the tag's single `i32` parameter value is the value created by the generator that is passed to the consumer.

-   Our proposal extends the definition of tags to allow them to have result types, too.
-These types represent what values must be passed in order to resume a previously suspended continuation.
-These values therefore become available at the suspend site.
-Thus, when suspending with a tag `$t`, the tag's parameter and result types become the parameter and result types, respectively, of `suspend $t` instructions.
-   Tag result types could be used in our example if we wanted to pass values from the `$consumer` back to the `$generator` when the former resumes execution of the latter.
-We eschew passing values in this direction in our example.
+The proposal also extends tags with result types (not used in this example).
+These allow the types of values passed from a resume site to a previously suspended continuation when resuming it to be specified.

-The overall module implementing our example has the folllowing toplevel definitions.
+The overall module implementing our example has the following shape.

 ```wat
 (module $generator